danihodovic/.dotfiles/distro-notes.md

     keychain ${HOME}/.ssh/id_rsa
     source ${HOME}/.keychain/mbp-sh

+# Changing gpg-agent passphrase
+It seems like gpg and gpg2 use different passphrases to protect the key.
+To change the one the gpg-daemon uses you need to use gpg2.
+In case you want to change the passphrase gpg uses use `gpg` instead of `gpg2`.

+    $ gpg2 --edit-key <your key>
+    > passwd
+    > save

+    $ killall gpg-agent

+# Changing the ssh key passphrase

+    $ ssh-keygen -p -f ~/.ssh/id_rsa

 # Set maximum cache time on gpg-agent
 "Set it to a year or so – say, 34560000 seconds (400 days) – and you should be fine:"